 It is sometimes claimed that the generation spoken of was the one then living.
-If so, it could have been to no greater extent than referring to the answer of the question relating to the destruction of Jerusalem.
-But it would be wholly illogical to limit the application of the statement to that generation or to place its principal significance there.
-"All these things" must include the signs and circumstances of which Christ has been speaking.
-In the preceding verses he gives the parable of the fig-tree, and addresses those who are to be living at that time directly.
-"So likewise ye, when ye shall see all these things, know that it is near."
-And then, "This generation shall not pass."
-What generation?
-Evidently the one which he knew would be living and would see "these things come to pass."
-Not only does such an interpretation do no violence to the Saviour's meaning, but it is obviously the only one that can be reasonably entertained in regard to it.
+If so, then that generation must have seen all these things : for the Scriptures cannot be broken.
+But this we know was not the case.
+They did not see these signs.
+"All these things" must include the signs and circumstances of which Christ had just been speaking.
+In the preceding verses He gives the parable of the fig-tree, and addresses those who are to be living at that time directly: "So likewise ye, when ye shall see all these things, know that it is near."
+And then He says, "This generation shall not pass."
+What generation ?- Evidently the one living at the time of which He was speaking, the one which was to see "these things come to pass."
+Not only does such an interpretation do no violence to the text, but it is obviously the only one that can be reasonably entertained in regard to it.

-Paul speaks in the first person of those who will be living when Jesus comes, for he says, "We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump."
-1 Cor.
+Paul speaks in the first person of those who will be living when Jesus comes.
+He says, "We shall not all sleep, but we shall all be changed, in a moment. in the twinkling of an eye, at the last trump."
+I Cor.
 15:51, 52.
-Or, "Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air."
-1 Thess.
+And again, "Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air."
+I Thess.
 4:17.
 The things here mentioned by the apostle did not take place in his day.
 They have not yet taken place.
-Notwithstanding, he speaks of them as though they would take place in his day, and as if he were to have a part in them.
+Notwithstanding, he speaks of them as though they would take place in his day, and as if he would probably be alive when Christ came.

-The proclamation of the coming and kingdom of Christ is given to the last generation.
+The proclamation of the coming and kingdom of

+Christ is given to the last generation.
 God sent Noah to preach to the last generation before the flood, not to any preceding one.
 The very generation which was destroyed by the waters of the flood saw Noah build the ark, and heard his warning voice.
-So God has raised up men to give the solemn warning to the world at the right time to give force to the warning.
-And the very generation of men that live after the three great signs are fulfilled, and who hear and reject the warning message of Heaven, will drink the cup of the unmingled wrath of God.
-And those of this very generation who receive the message, suffer disappointments, and endure the trials of the waiting position, will witness the coming of Christ, and exclaim, "Lo, this is our God; we have waited for him, and he will save us."
+So God has raised up men to give the solemn warning to the world at the right time that Christ is coming again.
+The end of all things is therefore at hand.
+The very generation of men that live after these signs have appeared, and who hear and reject the warning message of Heaven based on them, will witness that event, and drink the cup of the unmingled wrath of God.
+And those of this very generation who receive the message, suffer disappointments, and patiently endure the trials of the waiting position, will also witness the coming of Christ, and exclaim, "Lo, this is our God; we have waited for Him, and He will save us."
 Isa.
 25:9.

+Christ gave the signs of His coming.
+Then He added the parable of the fig-tree to show the meaning of the signs, that men might know when His coming was near.
 With what emphasis our Lord gave utterance to this sentiment!
 It is a rebuke upon our unbelief.
-As we read it, God help us to believe it: "Verily I say unto you, This generation shall not pass, till all these things be fulfilled."
-And as though this were not enough to lead us to unwavering faith, he adds these forcible words: "Heaven and earth shall pass away but my words shall not pass away."
+As we read it, God help us to believe it : "Verily I say unto you, This generation shall not pass, till all these things be fulfilled."
+And as though this were not enough to lead us to unwavering faith, He adds these forcible words :-

+Verse 35: "Heaven and earth shall pass away, but My words shall not pass away."

-The word and promises of men may fail; but Christ has given assurance that his word, and his word in reference to this solemn truth, will stand though heaven and earth fail.
+The word and promises of men may fail: but Christ has given assurance that His word, and His word in reference to this solemn truth, will stand though heaven and earth fail.